christianj6/binarized-word-movers-distance/README.md

 ##### res

 Resources and outputs. *datasets* contains the word similarity data used to evaluate compressed word vectors. *images* contains output images including a summary of autoencoder training. *models* contains saved models in case this parameter is provided during fitting.
 This directory is the expected location of the vectors used to fit the autoencoder model.
-As the vectors are too large to host on GitHub, they must be downloaded and manually-placed into this directory.
+As the vectors are too large to host on GitHub, they must be downloaded and manually-placed into this directory. *tables* contains computed lookup tables produced with the *clusters* module.

 ##### test